Mária Széchy: Ancestry and childhood

 Drawing of the ruins of Murány in 1900, from the book series The Austro-Hungarian Monarchy in Writing and in Pictures.

 Széchy grew up in Murány and seems to have had a close relationship with her father.
-She and her sisters were educated by their mother, and religion played an important role in their curricula and life.
-She was only taught Hungarian, even though her mother spoke Latin.
-The children's education was aided by the Lutheran pastor in service with the family.
-The Széchys chose educated priests interested in the sciences and literature.
-Growing up around writers and poets gave Széchy her lifelong interest in poetry; she was also acquainted with music by them.
-However, the most important person to teach the girls was their mother and the öregasszonyok (literally 'old women', the senior female servants of the household).
+She and her sisters were educated by their mother, with an emphasis on religion.
+The children's education was aided by the Lutheran pastor of the family.
+The Széchys chose educated priests interested in the sciences and literature, mostly writers themselves.
+Growing up around writers and poets gave Széchy her lifelong interest in poetry and music.
+However, the most important people to teach the girls were their mother and the four or five öregasszony.
+Literally “old women”, these were widowed noblewomen who helped a castle's mistress run her household.
 Theoretical knowledge was less important than etiquette.
 Széchy also learnt to ride, hunt, and fish, pursuits which she would excel at and enjoy her whole life.
+The children grew up in a multilingual environment, surrounded by Tót (South Slavic) servants and German soldiers.
+Although her mother spoke Latin, it appears that Mária Széchy was only taught Hungarian, and perhaps learnt the Tót language, as her sister Kata was able to write letters in it.
+As an adult Széchy signed letters and documents in Latin, German, and Tót, but there is proof that these needed to be translated into Hungarian for her.

-In June 1620, the family were travelling when they were caught in a sudden storm.
+On 28 June 1621, the family were travelling from Murány to Besztercebánya (today Banská Bystrica, Slovakia) when they were caught in a sudden storm.
 Lightning killed six people, including Mária's sister Magdolna.